 TVCC will, on an annual basis, test the Emergency Response and Evacuation Procedures.
-These test and trainings may be announce or unannounced.
-Below is a list of the scheduled Emergency Response and Evacuation Tests & Trainings for the 2015 Calendar Year.
+These test and trainings may be announced or unannounced.
+Annually the TVCC Caldwell Center conducts a response training during its annual Fall Adjunct Orientation where adjunct and staff are both present.